platformsh/platformsh-docs/src/development/headers.md

-# HTTP headers
+---
+title: "HTTP Headers"
+weight: 7
+description: |
   Platform.sh adds a number of HTTP headers to both inbound and outbound messages.
 We do not, however, modify or block existing headers on either request or response.
+sidebarTitle: "Headers"
+---

+{{< description >}}

 ## Request headers